cosmos/interchain-security/docs/docs/consumer-development/changeover-procedure.md

 Note that adding the `x/ccv/consumer` module requires the consumer module genesis state which is created by the provider at `spawn_time`.
 Consequently, the `spawn_time` **MUST** occur before this upgrade.

-Note that the consumer module genesis state can be obtain from the provider using the [consumer genesis query](../build/modules/02-provider.md#consumer-genesis), i.e.,
+Note that the consumer module genesis state can be obtained from the provider using the [consumer genesis query](../build/modules/02-provider.md#consumer-genesis), i.e.,
 ```shell
 interchain-security-pd query provider consumer-genesis [consumer-id] [flags]
 ```